Arabian Canal: Project overview

+The Arabian Canal project is still in the planning and conceptualization phase.
+The project represents a significant long-term undertaking that requires extensive engineering, environmental evaluations, and financial investments.
+Detailed design, feasibility studies, and further evaluations would be necessary before the project can proceed to construction.
+It is recommended to refer to official sources or recent news for the latest updates on the Arabian Canal project.
+The canal is being developed by the company Limitless.

 The canal, originally planned to be completed in 2012, has been on hold since 2009.
 If completed, it would require the excavation of 1.1 billion cubic meters of soil.
 The canal itself was projected to cost $11 billion, and would snake from Dubai Waterfront in Jebel Ali and pass to the east of the Dubai World Central development before turning back towards the Palm Jumeirah.
 Plans also called for $50 billion to be spent constructing a new "city" within the city, which would take 20,000 hectares of land in the south bank of the channel.
 The Arabian canal would be 150 metres wide and six metres deep, enough to accommodate yachts up to 40 metres long.

 The canal was designed to be fully navigable, with locks on each end for tidal control.
 Water is to flow through the canal to prevent stagnation.

 Engineers

 Calthorpe Associates, an urban design firm in California, designed and was overseeing the canal plan.
-Calthorpe collaborated with the landscape architecture firm SWA Group, and the engineering firms Moffatt & Nichol, Parsons International, and Mott MacDonald.
+Calthorpe collaborated with the landscape architecture firm SWA Group, and the engineering firms Moffatt & Nichol, Parsons International, Mott MacDonald, and Torti Gallas and Partners.